icst2021satool/subsumption-experiment/README.md

 +-- subsumption-data: data from the execution of satool.
 |
 +-- programs: source & object programs used in the checks.
+|
++-- satool: jar files with two versions of satool to collect effectiveness and time data
+|
++-- tools/javancss-32.53: javancss tool to collect metrics
 ```
 ##  ```scripts``` directory.